isabella232/events.eclipse.org/readme.md

 make your changes and commit <br>

-    $ vi data/EclipseEvents.json // or use any other editor
+    $ vi data/EclipseEvents.json // vi or use any other editor
     $ git add .
     $ git commit -m "commit comments"